 One's personal loyalty and devotion should be to love God, and the Lord Jesus Christ, first and foremost.
 Then in one's hour of need there can come a peace; an assurance of His presence, that far exceeds anything this world has to offer.
 He can calm the storm in one's life and bring a peace that only He can provide.

 Jesus said: "Peace I leave with you, my peace I give to you: not as the world gives, give I to you, let not your heart be troubled, neither let it be afraid" (John 14:27).
 Scripture tells us that the peace of God, which passes all understanding, shall keep your hearts and minds through Christ Jesus (Philippians 4:8).

-The 23rd Psalm has been a favorite of God's people through the ages and with due reason: it expresses simply and clearly that God is our protector and provider in life.
+The 23rd Psalm has been a favorite of God's people through the ages and with due reason: it expresses clearly that God is our protector and provider in life.
 The Lord is compared to a shepherd and the believer as His sheep.